Digital-Business-Council/Digital-Business-Council.github.io/pages/about-us/dcl-working-group.md

 - highlight operational impacts to service providers resulting from the implementation roadmap;
 - establish operational process requirements for DCL support, including resolution processes for participant on-boarding conflicts;and
 - support the secretariat and implementation/hosting partner(s) to prepare solution architecture and detailed design material to underpin the DCL implementation, including:
   - User interactions;
   - DCL operations and maintenance processes;
- - Data storage and management;Cyber security.
+  - Data storage and management;
+  - Cyber security.

 **Chair:** Institute of Certified Bookkeepers (ICB)